StephenA112/ProgrammingAx2/README.md

 - This is my work apart from the specific references noted above (and any code from class notes).
 I understand the code and can decribe any parts of the solution if needs be;

-- This is not all my own work - I'm not sure I understand what I am submitting.